geode-sdk/docs/tutorials/memory.md

 node->addChild(other);

 auto array = CCArray::create();
-// CCArray increment node's ref count by 1, and decrements it when the child
+// CCArray increments node's ref count by 1, and decrements it when the node
-// is removed or when the node is freed array->addObject(node);
+// is removed or when the array is freed array->addObject(node);
 ```